PICASSO: Scaling CHERI Use-After-Free Protection to Millions of Allocations using Colored Capabilities: Acknowledgments

 \section{Acknowledgments}

-We thank our collegues at Ericsson, Santeri Paavolainen, Sini Ruohomaa, and Zoltán Turányi for their feedback on this manuscript.
+We thank our anonymous Shepherd and our collegues at Ericsson: Santeri Paavolainen, Sini Ruohomaa, and Zoltán Turányi for their feedback on this manuscript.
 We are equally grateful to the University of Cambridge Computer Laboratory Security Group members, particularly Alfredo Mazzinghi, Peter Rugg, Jessica Clarke, Robert Watson, and Simon Moore.

-This work is supported in part by the Wallenberg Visiting Professor Program, the Natural Sciences and Engineering Research Council of Canada (grant number RGPIN-2020-04744), and the Government of Ontario (RE011-038).
+This work is supported in part by the Wallenberg Visiting Professor Program, the Natural Sciences and Engineering Research Council of Canada (grant number RGPIN-2026- 04826), and the Government of Ontario (RE011-038).
 Views expressed in the paper are those of the authors and do not necessarily reflect the position of the funders. \fi \ifreviewer \fi \ifarxiv \else \fi